Home / Professional Development / APS Awards / Trainees / The NCARnation Trainee Presentation Award

 Award Description

-The NCARnation Trainee Presentation Award requires that NCAR trainees to make an oral presentation at American Physiology Summit to highlight their research.
+Finalists for the NCARnation Trainee Presentation Award are required to make an oral presentation at American Physiology Summit to highlight their research.

 Eligibility